MicrosoftDocs/customer-insights/ci-docs/schedule-refresh.md

 # Schedule system refresh

-## Schedule tab

-Use the **Schedule** tab to schedule automatic refreshes of all your [ingested data sources](data-sources.md).
+Schedule automatic refreshes of all your [ingested data sources](data-sources.md).
 Automatic refreshes help ensure that updates from your data sources are reflected in your unified customer profiles.

 > [!NOTE]
 > Data sources managed by you refresh on their own schedules.
 To schedule refresh of data sources managed by you, configure refresh settings on that specific data source from the **Data sources** page.
 > :::image type="content" source="media/PPDF-edit-refresh.png" alt-text="Power Platform Dataflow refresh settings.":::

+## Set system refresh schedule

 1. Go to **Admin** > **System** and select the **Schedule** tab.